The seven UK Research Councils offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 In many cases a studentship will ‘fully fund’ a doctorate.
 Some awards offer slightly less, but the majority will cover your university fees as a minimum.

-Research Council studentships for 2019-20 are expected to provide:
+Research Council studentships for 2019-20 will provide:

 These values normally rise with inflation each year.
 That means that the value of your stipend in second or subsequent years of a PhD will increase.
 Up to date information on studentship values is published on the UK Research and Innovation website.